 Sausalito Art Festival Foundation

-The Sausalito Art Festival Foundation Board of Trustees governs the Foundation’s activities, including the annual Festival and other year-round community programs.
-The Board of Trustees is composed of civic, community, and business leaders from the Marin County community who volunteer their time, service, and expertise in support of the Foundation’s public purpose.
+The Sausalito Art Festival Foundation Board of Trustees governs the Foundation’s activities, including the annual Sausalito Art Festival and other year-round community programs.
+The Board of Trustees is composed of civic, community, and business leaders who volunteer their time, service, and expertise in support of the Foundation’s public purpose.

 Wayne Kaleck - Board Chair

 Jerry Spolter - Counsel

 Zeny Cieslikowski - Director

 Sande McGarry - Director